Months worth of therapy in a morning.

 Sometimes you just want to feel better, faster.

-In an EMDR intensive, we compact multiple sessions into one or two days, reducing the amount of time spent opening and closing multiple weekly sessions, thereby dramatically increasing the percentage of our time together spent on active therapeutic work and accelerating your progress and healing.
+In a therapy intensive, we compact multiple sessions into one or two days, reducing the amount of time spent opening and closing multiple weekly sessions, thereby dramatically increasing the percentage of our time together spent on active therapeutic work and accelerating your progress and healing.

 Benefits of the intensive model:

 We can often get through a significant piece of work.
-While weekly EMDR requires opening and closing a piece of work over a period of weeks or months, intensives allow us the length of time needed to make significant progress in one session.
+While weekly sessions require opening and closing a piece of work over a period of weeks or months, intensives allow us plenty of time needed to make significant progress in one session.

 More time to allow deep processing.
-In 50 minute sessions, the clinician sometimes needs to strategically limit depth of processing if the content might be too difficult to safely close up within the limits of the session (eg we hit the deepest core of our work with only 20 minutes left in session and I need to pull you back a bit so you don’t leave session with difficult content left wide open).
+In 50 minute sessions, the clinician sometimes needs to strategically limit depth of processing if the content might be too difficult to safely close up within the limits of the session (eg we hit the deep work with only 15 minutes left in session and I need to pull you back a bit so you don’t leave session with difficult content left wide open).
 We do not have this limitation in an intensive, as we have plenty of time to allow whatever processing needs to happen.

-In EMDR treatment, sometimes symptoms get a little worse before they get better.
+In treatment, sometimes symptoms feel a little worse before they get better.
 Making more progress in one intensive reduces this part of the treatment process.

-One more note: Some folks feel intimidated by the idea of doing EMDR for so long in one go.
-Totally understandable!
-EMDR can be intense!
-My priority as a clinician is always protecting safety and doing whatever I can to make the process feel tolerable for you (I have a lot of strategies for this).
-I do not see any value in pushing you into places that make you feel re-traumatized.
-I want you to want to do EMDR again!
-So while intensives are a lot of work and you will absolutely feel tired afterward, it should not be torture and my goal is you leave the intensive with a sense of relief.
+One more note: Some folks feel intimidated by the idea of extended sessions.
+My priority as a clinician is always on making the process feel sustainable for you and I have a lot of strategies for this.
+I do not see any value in pushing you into overwhelm or retraumatization.
+So while intensives are a lot of work and you can expect to feel tired afterward, it should overall be a positive experience and my goal is for you leave the intensive feeling better.

-For new clients only, I send multiple assessments and screenings to be completed by you before we meet.
-While these assessments can take some time (typically no more than an hour total), they allow me some initial information to focus our initial visit.
+For new clients only, I send a couple of questionnaires and screenings to be completed by you before we meet.
+These give me some initial information to focus our initial visit.
 We then schedule an hour long assessment/planning appointment to get a clearer picture of history and to identify targets we will work on in the intensive.
 Existing clients will have already completed this and we can schedule the intensive session directly.

 We schedule the intensive.
 Options for scheduling are half day (4 hours), full day (6 hours), or two days (12 hours).
-The session begins with practicing the grounding skills we reviewed in the first meeting to increase your sense of calm, safety and control, then the majority of the session is spent reprocessing the identified cluster of memories, emotions, cognitions and somatic experiences.
-I include Brainspotting, Internal Family Systems and Somatic Experiencing in addition to breaks for verbal processing throughout as needed.
-The final fifteen to thirty minutes are spent closing the session and assessing for additional needs.
-Brief breaks are integrated as needed and a lunch break is included in full day sessions.
+In an intensive, I will interweave EMDR, Brainspotting, Internal Family Systems and Somatic Experiencing to support your processing and healing.
+Breaks are integrated as needed and a lunch break is included in full day sessions.

 Intensive session pricing: